 There are times I thought I had compromised and sacrificed my dreams.
 The stopping and changing of career paths to suit my current environment or health.
-Though I now see the experiences I gained with each opportunity as learning events guiding me and aiding me in embracing my core values.
-With each side step, I learnt what I liked and what I didn’t.
+Though I now see the experiences, I gained with each opportunity as learning events guiding me and aiding me in embracing my core values.
+With each side step, I learned what I liked and what I didn’t.
 I believe we all have personal values that speak to us, dictating our behaviours and actions.

 “If your present is painful, you can escape to the past and get out of the pressure of change.
 Or you can escape to the future, because no one knows what it is for sure.”Tony Robbins

 Happiness in life comes from living your true passions.
 Living with joy, living with and doing the things we enjoy most in life.